-Our Aesthetic Nurse glides the laser instrument across the skin while emitting the laser beam.
+Our Aesthetic Nurse Practitioner glides the laser instrument across the skin while emitting the laser beam.
 The laser penetrates through the skin and specifically targets the hair follicles.
 The heat and light from the laser strategically damage the follicles and eliminate hair growth.

 Does laser hair removal hurt?

 Laser hair removal can feel a bit like a rubber band snap on the skin.
 Our laser is highly effective and extremely adjustable to make the experience comfortable for our patients while delivering great results.
 We always do a few test spots with the patient to see how they are tolerating the setting and it’s easy to quickly adjust the setting.
 In fact, we often adjust the setting a few times throughout the treatment as certain areas are more sensitive than others (such as the hole compared to the butt cheek).
 We also have an amazing cooling device attached to our laser which makes a huge difference in terms of comfort level.

 How many laser hair removal sessions do I need?

 This varies from patient to patient.
 There are a few factors to consider such as how much hair there is at baseline, the color of the hair, the skin color of the patient, and the patient’s pain tolerance.
 Patients undergoing hormone replacement for testosterone will also have greater difficulty with hair reduction and will require more sessions to achieve their goals.
 The patients that see the best and fastest results have dark hair and lighter skin, as the laser setting can be safely set at a higher setting.
 That being said, our laser is equipped to treat all skin tones, and all of our patients have been satisfied with their results.